“Coronavirus and Black Lives Matters is a Double Revolution that Opens a Possibility for Africa to Change its Relationship with the West”

 Alex Anfruns : How do you explain that failure?

-Yash Tandon : I have been very much involved in this struggle via the organization that I founded in 1997 called SEATINI (The Southern and Eastern Africa Trade Information and Negotiations Institute), and later in Geneva where I was the Executive Director of the South Centre, which is a kind of «United Nations » of the countries of the global South.
+Yash Tandon : I have been very much involved in this struggle via the organization that I founded in 1997 called SEATINI (The Southern and Eastern Africa Trade Information and Negotiations Institute), and later in Geneva where I was the Executive Director of the South Center, which is a kind of «United Nations» of the countries of the global South.

 We provide technical analysis and advise our own governments on negotiating properly to protect our interests.
 At SEATINI we are self-sustaining, we do counseling work and we get paid for that and so on.
 So SEATINI is probably the only organization in Africa that is addressing these issues and really prepared for them.